About USC Gould

-Three cash prizes, given to the other finalists, are presented each year in honor of Judge E. Avery Crary, Class of 1929, who served with distinction on both the Los Angeles Superior Court and the U.S. District Court.
+Three cash prizes, given to the runner-up and the two other finalists, are presented each year in honor of Judge E. Avery Crary, Class of 1929, who served with distinction on both the Los Angeles Superior Court and the U.S. District Court.
 Judge Crary was also partner in the firm of Meserve, Mumper & Hughes until his appointment to the bench.
 He served frequently as a panel judge in the annual competitions, and his enthusiastic support of the Hale Moot Court Honors Program was instrumental in the Program's development and success.

-LexisNexis Written Advocacy Awards
+LexisNexis Written Advocacy Award